eternalai-org/truly-open-ai/developer-guides/examples/rig-deepseek-r1-base/README.md

-# Build unstoppable Eliza agents with DeepSeek-R1 on Base
+# Build unstoppable Rig agents with DeepSeek-R1 on Base

 This developer guide shows you how to build a different kind of Rig agent: